pybites/pybites.github.io-source/content/django-rest-tips-api.md

 				pre = tip_html.find("pre")
 				code = pre and pre.text or None

-				# skip if tweeted or not code in tip
 				share_link = None
 				if PYBITES_HAS_TWEETED in first_link:
 					share_link = first_link